 Output Indicator Annual Target 2023/24 Quarterly Targets Q1 Q2 Q3 Q4 Consolidated report on the implementation plan of the SMMEs and Co-operatives Funding Policy approved by EXCO.
 Consolidated report on the implementation plan of the SMMEs and Co-operatives Funding Policy approved by EXCO.
 Progress report on the Implementation plan of SMMEs and Co-operatives Funding Policy approved by EXCO.
 Progress report on the Implementation plan of SMMEs and Co-operatives Funding Policy approved by EXCO.
 Progress report on the Implementation plan of SMMEs and Co-operatives Funding Policy approved by EXCO.
-Progress report on the Implementation plan of SMMEs and Co-operatives Funding Policy approved by EXCO.
 Consolidated report on the implementation plan of the SMMEs and Co-operatives Funding Policy approved by EXCO.
 Number of Co-operatives supported financially and/or non-financially.
 250 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 50 Co-operatives supported financially and/or non-financially.
 100 Co-operatives supported financially and/or non-financially.
 Number of Township and Rural Enterprises supported financially and/or non-financially.
-30 000 Township and Rural Enterprises supported financially and/or non-financially.
+20 000 Township and Rural Enterprises supported financially and/or non-financially.
 5 000 Township and Rural Enterprises supported financially and/or non- financially.
 10 000 Township and Rural Enterprises supported financially and/or non- financially.
-10 000 Township and Rural Enterprises supported financially and/or non- financially.
-5 000 Township and Rural Enterprises supported financially and/or non- financially.
+2 500 Township and Rural Enterprises supported financially and/or non- financially.
+2 500 Township and Rural Enterprises supported financially and/or non- financially.
 Number of Crafters supported through the Craft Customised Sector Programme.
 1000 Crafters supported through the Craft Customised Sector Programme.
 N/A Signing of MOAs with the hubs and agencies.
 500 Crafters supported through the Craft Customised Sector Programme.
 500 Crafters supported through the Craft Customised Sector Programme.
 Number of start-up youth businesses supported financially and/or non- financially.
 10 000 start-up youth businesses supported financially and/or non- financially.
 2 500 start-up youth businesses supported financially and/or non- financially.
-2 500 start-up youth businesses supported financially and/or non- financially.
-2 500 start-up youth businesses supported financially and/or non- financially.
-2 500 start-up youth businesses supported financially and/or non- financially.
 Number of informal businesses supported through IMEDP 1 333 informal businesses supported through IMEDP 333 informal businesses supported through IMEDP.
 333 informal businesses supported through IMEDP.
 333 informal businesses supported through IMEDP.
 334 informal businesses supported through IMEDP.
 Consolidated report on the number of competitive SMMEs and Co-operatives Supported approved by EXCO.
-Consolidated report on the 50 000 competitive SMMEs and Co-operatives supported approved by EXCO.
+Consolidated report on the 40 000 competitive SMMEs and Co-operatives supported approved by EXCO.
 Progress update Report on the 5 000 competitive SMMEs and Co-operatives supported developed.
 Progress update Report on the 15 000 competitive SMMEs and Co-operatives supported developed.
-Progress update Report on the 15 000 competitive SMMEs and Co-operatives supported developed.
-Progress update Report on the 15 000 competitive SMMEs and Co-operatives supported developed.
-Consolidated report on the 50 000 competitive SMMEs and Co-operatives supported approved by EXCO.
+Progress update Report on the 5 000 competitive SMMEs and Co-operatives supported developed.
+Consolidated report on the 40 000 competitive SMMEs and Co-operatives supported approved by EXCO.

 The Department in concluding the implementation of the Sixth Administration priorities, the revised MTSF targets were to ensure that at least 50% of national and provincial DFI financing is dedicated to SMMEs and Co-operatives through the establishment of the SMMEs and Co-operatives Funding Policy by March 2021/22 financial year, 100 000 competitive small businesses and Co-operatives supported by 2024 and 10 000 youth business start-ups supported per annum.
-As of the 2022/23 financial year, the Department has managed to finalise the SMMEs and Co-operatives Funding Policy, and during the 2023/24 financial year, the Department will ensure that SMMEs and Co-operatives Funding Policy implementation plan reported on output is achieved and strengthen development finance towards SMMEs and Co-operatives development.
-Through implementation of the SMMEs and Co-operatives Funding Policy will accelerate the achievement of the objectives of Game-Changer Four, which is going to be achieved by introducing targeted funding instruments linked to business development lifecycle, including Micro Finance Intermediary Programme.
+As of the 2022/23 financial year, the Department has managed to finalise the SMMEs and Co-operatives Funding Policy, and during the 2023/24 financial year, the Department will ensure that SMMEs and Co-operatives Funding Policy implementation plan reported on output is achieved and strengthen development finance towards SMMEs and Co-operatives of Game-Changer Four, which is going to be achieved by introducing targeted funding instruments linked to business development lifecycle, including Micro Finance Intermediary Programme.